amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

               - otlp-stackstate-old.demo.stackstate.io
             secretName: tls-secret-stackstate-old-otlp
     ```
+3. Edit the original `values.yaml` of StackState and update the `stackstate.baseUrl` value to also use the new URL (in this case `https://stackstate-old.demo.stackstate.io`).
-3. Run the helm upgrade for StackState, so it starts using the `stackstate-old.demo.stackstate.io` ingress (make sure to include all values files used during installation of StackState with the updated ingress):
+4. Run the helm upgrade for StackState, so it starts using the `stackstate-old.demo.stackstate.io` ingress (make sure to include all values files used during installation of StackState with the updated ingress):
   ```
   helm upgrade \
       --install \
       --namespace stackstate \
       --values stackstate-values/values.yaml \
-      --values stackstate-values/updated-ingress.yaml \
+      --values stackstate-values/stackstate-ingress.yaml \
     stackstate \
     stackstate/stackstate-k8s
   ```
-4. Run the [helm upgrade](../install-stackstate/kubernetes_openshift/kubernetes_install.md#deploy-suse-observability-with-helm) for SUSE Observability, to start using the original `stackstate.demo.stackstate.io` URL (make sure to include all values files used during installation of SUSE Observability + the `ingress.yaml`):
+5. Run the [helm upgrade](../install-stackstate/kubernetes_openshift/kubernetes_install.md#deploy-suse-observability-with-helm) for SUSE Observability, to start using the original `stackstate.demo.stackstate.io` URL (make sure to include all values files used during installation of SUSE Observability + the `ingress.yaml`):
    ```
     export VALUES_DIR=.
     helm upgrade \